ad-aures/castopod/docs/src/contributing/guidelines.md

+---
+title: Guidelines
+---

-# Contributing to Castopod Host
+# Contributing to Castopod

-Love Castopod Host and want to help?
+Love Castopod and want to help?
 Thanks so much, there's something to do for everybody!

 Please take a moment to review this document in order to make the contribution